Becky Chambers: Career

 Chambers worked in theater management and as a freelance writer before self-publishing her first novel, The Long Way to a Small, Angry Planet, in 2014, after successfully raising funds on Kickstarter.
 The novel received critical acclaim and a Kitschies nomination, becoming the first self-published novel to do so.
 This prompted Hodder & Stoughton and Harper Voyager to pick up and republish the novel.
 The novel was the first book in the Wayfarers series, which includes three sequels: A Closed and Common Orbit, in 2016; Record of a Spaceborn Few, in 2018; and The Galaxy, and the Ground Within, in 2021.
 The series won the 2019 Hugo Award for Best Series.
 She has announced that the Wayfarers series has concluded.

 She published a novella, To Be Taught, If Fortunate, in August 2019, with a story that was not connected to the Wayfarers books.

 In July 2018, it was announced that she signed a two-book deal with Tor Books.
 The first book, A Psalm for the Wild-Built, was published in May 2021.
 The story introduced Dex, a travelling tea monk, and Mosscap, a sentient robot.
 The second book, A Prayer for the Crown-Shy, was published in July 2022 and continued the story of Dex and Mosscap.

 Style and themes

 Her Wayfarers series novels take place in a fictional universe, governed by the Galactic Commons to which humans are relative newcomers.
 She has been lauded for the strong world-building in the series, including multiple unique alien races.
 Reviewers have cited her complex and likeable characters who drive the story.
 Her work has been alternately criticized and praised for the deliberate, character-driven pacing and lack of the propulsive plots typical of other space opera novels.

 Personal life

-Chambers has lived in Iceland and Scotland before returning to California, where she currently resides with her wife, Berglaug Asmundardottir, in Humboldt County.
+Chambers lived in Iceland and Scotland before returning to California, where she currently resides with her wife, Berglaug Asmundardottir, in Humboldt County.